+Using this HD ratio across the total IPv6 address pool, the address pool has a total capacity of numbering 0.0013×2^{48} end sites, or 362,703,572,709, roughly some 362 billion addressed end sites.
 By comparison a similar estimate is provided in RFC3177, which provided a total end-site census of some 178 billion end-sites, and a calculation of an equivalent address requirement of a /3.

-Considering that this calculation makes a number of quite sweeping assumptions there is some uncertainty associated with this number.
+Considering that this calculation of total demand for IPv6 end site addresses makes a number of quite sweeping assumptions there is some uncertainty associated with this estimated total of between 50 to 200 billion end sites.
 We may need to stick with this technology for longer than 60 years.
 It may be that our assumptions about the ubiquity of silicon devices are inadequate, or that we may see the use of different address models, such as one-off use of addresses.
 These factors can be summarized as:

-- Time period estimates (decades vs. centuries) - Consumption models (recyclable vs. one-time manufacture) - Network models (single domain vs. overlays) - Network Service models (value-add-service vs. commodity distribution) - Device service models (discrete devices vs. ubiquitous embedding) - Population counts (human populations vs. device populations) - · Address Distribution models (cohesive uniform policies vs. diverse supply streams) - Overall utilization efficiency models (aggregated commodity supply chains vs. specialized markets)
+- Time period estimates (decades vs. centuries) - Consumption models (recyclable vs. one-time manufacture) - Network models (single domain vs. overlays) - Network Service models (value-add-service vs. commodity distribution) - Device service models (discrete devices vs. ubiquitous embedding) - Population counts (human populations vs. device populations) - Address Distribution models (cohesive uniform policies vs. diverse supply streams) - Overall utilization efficiency models (aggregated commodity supply chains vs. specialized markets)

 The question that arises from this is: are we comfortable with this outcome given these uncertainties over the total demand estimate?
+Is IPv6 truly big enough?

-If not, then we need to consider the various components of the IPv6 address plan and see if there are some parameter adjustments that can be made that would allow some greater margins in the total address consumption levels.
-The three areas of consideration are :
+If not then we need to consider the various components of the IPv6 address plan and see if there are some parameter adjustments that can be made that would allow some greater margins in the total address consumption levels.
+The three areas of consideration are: